artisdom/nodejs-eval/README.md

     print result
 ```

 Now, executing `initEvalServer` will start the eval server.
 Two continuations are returned, the first one accepts a Node.js script, and returns the evaluation result as a `Data.Aeson.Value`.
 Evaluation failure will raise an exception.
+A eval server has a single V8 execution context, and bindings are shared across `eval` calls. `require` is available.

 The second continuation will terminate the eval server.
-Use `bracket` or similar function to make sure the finalizer is invoked even in case of exception, to prevent dangling `node` processes.
+Remember to use `bracket` or similar function to make sure the finalizer is invoked even in case of exception, to prevent dangling `node` processes.

 See [`nodejs-eval-test`](nodejs-eval-test) for a complete demo.